Menu

 Woman with dark hair wearing gloves and a lab coat performing medical researchMutations and Viruses

 There is little formal research on the subject, but it is believed that specific mutations may allow mesothelioma to develop faster.
 Researchers have identified the SV40 virus as a potential risk factor, but more research needs to be done on this topic before anything conclusive can be said.
-There are also a few studies in progress looking into pre-existing mutations that may make it easier for certain cancers to take hold.
+A few studies also look into pre-existing mutations that may make it easier for certain cancers to take hold.
 One such gene is the BAP1.

 Alt text.